 This cd arrived in our mail with the handwritten note, “Hello, we’re an established indie rock band from NE Mpls … ” I put it on with a bit of dread, expecting something slow, echoey, whiny and depressing.
 Instead what I got was slick, fast and upbeat.
-It’s closer to the pop rock found on FM radio, except for once you wouldn’t dive to change the channel. continue reading » Richard Thomas, Duluth Reader, September 13, 2018
+It’s closer to the pop rock found on FM radio, except for once you wouldn’t dive to change the channel. read article » Richard Thomas, Duluth Reader, September 13, 2018

 My friendship with Minneapolis-based band Capital Sons has been an interesting one.
 Interesting, because for the last three years, these guys have been joining me on my podcast Another Round where we’ve been playing their tunes from time to time and having the guys on for interviews as well.
 Heck, they have even given two songs for our Food & Song compilations and have been very generous with their time.
 Funny thing is, we had never met face to face.
 That all changed this past weekend when I attended their CD release show at Ziggy’s in Stillwater.
 I must say it was a rockin’ good time!

 I have always had great admiration for Capital Sons since I was introduced to their music years ago.
 As their lead singer Karl states often, it is just heart-on-your-sleeve rock-and-roll.
 Where many bands rely on ridiculous gimmicks, Capital Sons lets its music speak for itself.
 Now, they have always been a tight band on their previous records, and now I can finally attest to that being true for their live performance as well.
 But where Rose-Colored World stands out is with the exact precision of these songs.
 Though I have tremendous respect for their back-catalog (see tunes “Amsterdam,” “World Gone Cold” or “Miss Understood” for examples), these songs on Rose-Colored World are a cut above.